 Undergraduate summer placements

-Each year, we offer undergraduate students from across the UK and Ireland the opportunity to undertake a paid Biomedical Vacation Scholarship during the summer holidays, funded by the Wellcome Trust.
+Each year, we offer undergraduate students from universities across the UK the opportunity to undertake a research experience placement at The University of Manchester, funded through the MRC DTP.

-Placements will last for eight weeks and a salary will be provided at the living wage rate (currently £9.20 per hour).
-A list of projects for 2020 can be found at the below link.
+Placements will last for six weeks and a salary will be provided at the living wage rate.

 To be eligible for a placement, you should: